JoshData/jot/README.md

 Instead of

-	User 2: IN key1 SET TO "My Program"; IN key2 INCREMENT BY 10
+	... new jot.APPLY("title", new jot.SPLICE(5, 1, ", Small "))  ...

 we want the second user's changes to look like

-	User 2: IN title SET TO "My Program"; IN count INCREMENT BY 10
+	... new jot.APPLY("title", new jot.SPLICE(12, 1, ", Small "))  ...

-Note how the property names have changed.
-These changes now _can_ be applied after the first user's changes because they refer to the updated property names.
+Note how the character index has changed.
+These changes now _can_ be applied after the first user's changes and achieve the _intent_ of user 2's change.

 JOT provides a `rebase` function on operation objects that can make this transformation.
 (The transformation is named after [git's rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing).)
 The `rebase` function transforms the operation and yields a new operation that should be applied instead, taking as an argument the operations executed by another user concurrently that have already applied to the document:

 	user2 = user2.rebase(user1)

-The object now holds:

-	new jot.APPLY({ "title": new jot.SET("My Program"),
-	                "count": new jot.MATH("add", 10)  })

-Note again how the property names have changed.
 These changes can now be merged using `compose`:

 	var all_changes = user1.compose(user2);

 and then applied to the base document:

-	var document = { "key1": "Hello world!", "key2": 10 };
 	document = all_changes.apply(document)

 after which the base document will include both user's changes:

-	{ "title": "My Program", "count": 20 }
+	{ title: "It's a Small, Small World!", count: 25 }

-It would also have been possible to rebase `user1` first and then compose the operations in the other order, for the exact same result.
+It would also have been possible to rebase `user1` and then compose the operations in the other order, for the exact same result.

 See [example.js](example.js) for the complete example.